How to use the µTest++ Testing Framework

 The operators

-There are two functions to initialise the test runner and to return the test result as the process exit.
+Two functions are provided to initialise the test runner and to return the test result as the process exit code.

 void initialize (int argc, char* argv[], const char* name = "Main");